 When drinking Glögi, it’s best to pair it with a real log fire (ideally with toasted marshmallows sandwiched between two chocolate biscuits), whilst wearing fluffy slippers and a thick blanket.
 Or you could try Piparkakut (traditional Finnish gingerbread biscuits)!

-Anyway, I hope you enjoy making this tasty mulled wine!
+We hope you enjoy making this tasty mulled wine!
 What other food and drink do you think you might try out in Finland?
-Let me know in the comments below…
+Let us know in the comments below…